validate-io/validator/README.md

 ## Usage

-To create a validator,
+To start validating,

 ``` javascript
 var validate = require( 'input-validation' );
 ```

-The following validation methods are available...
+The following validation rules are available...

-#### validate.
+####